 The best technique is to start with "Hstart" and "Vstart" values.
-To begin, select "Hstart", then click and hold the left button (button 2).
+To begin, select "Hstart", then click and hold the left button (Button 2).
 This will move the entire image to the right, decreasing the "Hstart" value.
-The key is to just keep clicking until the image starts pulling away from the edge of the screen.
+The key is to just keep clicking until the image starts pulling away from the edge of the LCD screen's viewing area.
 In some cases you will start to see a green background color, indicating the end of the image.
 In other cases it will just be black so you'll have to pay a little more attention.

-scale the image back in to the left and get the right side of the image to match up to the right side of the DP1.
+Once the image is lined up with the left side of the screen, you can now move to the Hsize value.
+The objective here is to scale the image back in to the left and get the right side of the image to match up to the right side of the DP1.